 When you discuss Stranger Danger with your children, what should you say to them?
 Here are some suggestions to get you started:

-* Let them know that no one has the right to touch them anywhere that would normally be covered by a swimsuit, except for their parents and doctor.
+* Let them know that no one has the right to touch them anywhere which would normally be covered by a swimsuit, except for their parents and doctor.
 If someone else does touch them, you want them to tell you.

-* Tell your children that if they ever feel afraid or threatened by someone they should run away, scream, say no, and tell you about the situation as soon as possible.
+* Tell your children that if they ever feel afraid or threatened by someone, they should run away, scream, say no, and tell you about the situation as soon as possible.
 Assure them that they will not get in trouble, even if it turns out the person was not really trying to hurt them.
 Better safe than sorry!